Table of Contents

 Note

-The Bundle ID and Package Name can be changed later, but the number of changes is limited.
-If you have a specific application package name, you can also enter your own package name.
+Bundle ID and Package Name can be changed later, but the number of changes is limited.
+If you have a specific application package name, you can fill in your own.

-There is no limit to the number of personal editions you can create.
-Other types can be created as needed for formal use.
+No limit on creating personal licenses.
+Other types can be created as needed for official use.

 Running in the editor requires a camera connected to your computer.